waveremit/Cash-Pickup-Living-API-Spec/README.md

 # Lock Transfer PUT /transfers/<confirmation_code>/lock
-This endpoint will lock the transaction and attempt to send the recipient an OTP.
+This endpoint will lock the transaction for 15 minutes and prevent other banks/tellers from processing the transaction for that duration.
 This can be called immediately after the GET lookup above.

 ## Endpoint Details: